nsv-format/nsv/README.md

 Iterating on it a bit made me realise that I'd have to reimplement all the common tooling, and at that point, why would I bring with me all the design baggage of those formats?

 So first, NSV is not a "table" format.
-What is encoded is a "sequence of sequences".
+What is encoded is a "sequence of sequences" (I'll refer to them as *seqseq*s).
 *Exactly one* layer of nesting, and if all the nested ones happen to have same length — that's a table!
 (I'm fighting off the desire to call the nested ones "subsequences" but the word exists, so I shall suffer.)